Your bag is empty.

 Everything you need to know about pricing in the vinyl record industry and how Comeback Vinyl prices its inventory

-Vinyl prices, for both new vinyl and used vinyl, can vary dramatically from retailer to retailer.
+Vinyl prices can vary dramatically from retailer to retailer.
 Some record stores price their inventory above manufacturer suggestions, so their prices are higher than average, while big-box retailers such as Amazon sell vinyl well below average.
-At Comeback Vinyl, our goal is to provide fair prices for both our new vinyl and used vinyl inventory.
-We don’t price gouge on new vinyl, and we’re up front with how we pay for and price used vinyl.
+At Comeback Vinyl, our goal is to provide fair prices for everything we sell.
 Below is a guide on how pricing generally works in the vinyl record industry along with how we price our inventory.
 We aim to provide transparency to our customers in everything we do, which is why we’re shedding light on this side of our business.

 Sometimes vinyl record manufacturers give suggestions for retail prices (”manufacturer’s suggested retail price,” or “MSRP” for short), but sometimes they don’t.
 Additionally, unlike some other retail industries, there are also no rules or regulations regarding pricing.
 Manufacturers for some types of products will provide a minimum advertised price (also known as a “MAP” policy) that restricts how low a retailer can set the price for that product.
 Others will sometimes restrict retailers from pricing above MSRP.
 These standards do not exist for vinyl records, so record stores can price the records they sell as low or as high as they want.